upb-lea/LCB-CCB-01_LEA_Control_Board/README.md

 The LEA-Control-Board (LCB) is a construction kit to provide power electronic converters with a control board.

-The basic module is the control board itself.
+The basic module is the control board (LCB-CCB) itself.
 It contains a powerful dual-core processor, error latches and various predefined low-pass filters to respond to input signals.
 An XDS100v2 debugger is directly integrated on the board.

-The docking board is suitable for initial operation.
+The docking board (LCB-CDB) is suitable for initial operation.
 This contains various input options (switches, buttons, potentiometers) as well as LEDs for output.

-The external hardware monitor is for viewing internal counter variables on the oscilloscope and is mainly used for troubleshooting the control board in the overall system (control board + power converter).
+The external hardware monitor (LCB-CHW) is for viewing internal counter variables on the oscilloscope and is mainly used for troubleshooting the control board in the overall system (control board + power converter).

 ## PCB overview
 This is the main repository of the LEA-Control-Board (LCB) project.
 Due to correct PCB versioning, every single PCB is in its own repository.